-- 2.19 Supervision records (GRS2) should be completed online and stored electronically accessible by the supervisors, PGR and relevant staff within the PAU.
+- Supervision records (GRS2) should be completed online and stored electronically accessible by the supervisors, PGR and relevant staff within the PAU.
 For research programmes with taught elements where the taught modules are completed before the research topic is decided and supervisors allocated, supervision meetings may be delayed until completion of the taught elements.
 In these circumstances alternative arrangements must be made for monitoring progress and academic engagement of Student Visa (previously Tier 4 visa) holders. - 2.20 Supervision is defined as involving contact between the supervisor and the PGR.
 Supervision meetings will normally be held on campus and in person, but may be held off campus or remotely (by means of video conferencing software or telephone) where appropriate to the PGR's circumstances.
-To ensure compliance with the University's Home Office Student Sponsor Licence obligations, supervision meetings with international PGRs must be held on campus and in person. - 2.21 For full time PGRs, supervision meetings should take place monthly, no more than 6 weeks apart and the equivalent for part time PGRs.
-This requirement is also applicable to those studying via distance learning and on a split location basis. - Normally for full time PGRs a minimum of 10 supervision meetings should take place each academic year (pro rata for part time), accounting for the eight-week holiday allowance as outlined in 2.27.
-There may be less than 10 supervision meetings in an academic year in instances where the PGR has commenced their studies at a time other than the beginning of the academic year or has taken leave of absence. - 2.22 To ensure compliance with the University's Home Office Student Sponsor Licence obligations, international PGRs must apply for authorised absence for any periods when they are to be working away from the University.
-For information see: https://intranet.birmingham.ac.uk/student/academic-support/registry/aa-pgrs.aspx - Please also see the Code of Practice on Compliance with Student Immigration Visa Permissions and Obligations. - 2.23 Progress of PGRs in thesis awaited status must continue to be monitored to the completion of the degree.
-For PGRs in thesis awaited status supervisors should maintain monthly contact with the PGR to monitor progress of the thesis against the PGR's deadline for submission, submission of a corrected thesis or resubmission for re-examination via physical attendance at a supervision meeting (except in the exceptional cases outlined in 2.20) and completion of an online GRS2 monthly supervision record form.
-The lead and/or co-supervisor(s) and the PGR should confirm that the record contains a summary of the progress of writing the thesis.
-All GRS2 records should be completed online and stored electronically and accessible by the supervisors, PGR and relevant staff within the PAU. - 2.24 If a member of the supervisory team and/or the mentor leaves the University, all responsibility for supervisory/mentoring arrangements rests with the Head of PAU.
-Under such circumstances, supervision will be arranged, where possible in consultation with the PGR, to meet the best interests of the PGR in accordance with Section 2 of this Code of Practice and the alternative supervision arrangements should be confirmed to the PGR in writing normally within 4 weeks.
+To ensure compliance with the University's Home Office Student Sponsor Licence obligations, supervision meetings with international PGRs must be held on campus and in person. - 2.21 For full time PGRs, supervision meetings should take place monthly, no more than 6 weeks apart (pro rata for part time).
+This requirement is also applicable to those studying via distance learning and on a split location basis.

+Normally for full time PGRs a minimum of 10 supervision meetings should take place each academic year (pro rata for part time), accounting for the eight-week holiday allowance as outlined in 2.27.
+(There may be fewer than 10 supervision meetings where a PGR is registered for only part of the year.)